FactSet

 FDS

 FactSet Research Systems provides financial data, analytics, and workflow solutions to the global investment community, aggregating content from third-party suppliers, news sources, and exchanges into its integrated workstations.
 The company is a well-established, mid-tier player in the financial data and analytics industry, serving a predominantly buy-side client base that accounts for over 80% of its subscription value.
-The current investor narrative is dominated by a severe valuation derating and significant stock price decline, driven by a broader market rotation away from software and data providers amid fears of AI disruption and a challenging macroeconomic environment for financial services, as evidenced by the stock's precipitous fall from its 52-week high.…
+The current investor narrative is dominated by a significant valuation derating and concerns over competitive pressures, particularly from larger rivals and the potential for AI-driven disruption in the financial data sector, as evidenced by the stock's severe underperformance and recent analyst downgrades to Underweight and Sell ratings.…

 FDS